 Proximity to Hyde Park, Green Park, Buckingham Palace, Big Ben, and Westminster Abbey are all reasons why Mayfair is the best area to stay in London for first-time visitors to the city.
 The architecture and tiny side streets also make Mayfair one of the most instagrammable spots in London.

 Is London safe at night?

-London is generally a very safe to place to navigate, even at night, though it never hurts to keep your common sense and your wits about you.
-Here are some top tips for helping you to stay safe after an evening at the theatre, a night on the tiles or a session of burning the midnight oil.
+London is generally very safe to place to navigate, even at night, though it never hurts to keep your common sense and your wits about you.
+Here are some top tips for helping you to stay safe after an evening at the theatre, a night on the tiles, or a session of burning the midnight oil.